VIGNESH-R007/Raspberry_Pi_Cloud_Storage/README.md

 This guide helps you set up a private cloud on a Raspberry Pi using Nextcloud and secure remote access with Tailscale.

-Step 1: Mount the External Hard Drive (Optional)
+Step 1: Mount the External Hard Drive

 Run these commands to format and mount your hard drive: